solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 However, almost all CMS-based sites have some custom business logic, some more than others, and whenever there's custom logic, there's code that can break when changes are made, so regression tests are needed.

+Note: if you already know enough about automated testing and EPiServer you can skip straight to the last chapter.

 ## What to test?

 The point of this post is not to explain why automated testing should be done, or how to write tests in general.